-From snow-capped mountains to arid desert and lush olive groves, you can find the hike you’re looking for no matter what your preference.
+From snow-capped mountains to arid desert and lush olive groves, you can find the hike you’re looking for, no matter your preference.
 We know it’s hard to choose, especially when this country is still a bit off the beaten track, so we’ve offered up 15 of the best hikes in Turkey to help make your decision easier.

 Evliya Çelebi Way

 We’re starting off the list of best hikes in Turkey with a pretty long route.
 The Evliya Çelebi Way is a 600km-long hike that spans the distance from Hersek to Istanbul.

 This follows the pilgrim route that the hike’s eponymous adventurer Evliya Çelebi took when he traveled through the country in the 17th century.
 The route passes through several towns, though modern urbanization has prevented it from directly leading into the capital city.

 This hike can be done on foot, by bike, or even on horseback.
 Since it has passed through so much history, you will see some of the oldest recorded regions in the country.

 Check the weather in advance, as you will want to undertake this hike in agreeable conditions.

 Skip this hike if you’re visiting in winter—it will be too snowy.
 In warm weather, though, the 2150m climb is definitely worth it because this is the site of what is assumed to be an ancient royal tomb.
 The summit is scattered with rock statues and carvings dating back to the 1st century BC.
 Walking amongst them is a pretty awe-inspiring feeling.

 It’s in quite a remote area, Adıyaman city is 74 km away, and many visitors will opt to travel to the mountain via helicopter – though travel companies offer minibusses to ferry travelers to and from the base of the mountain.
 Some will go even higher up the slopes, dropping visitors only a 20-minute walk from the top.